Abhinav20-06-2004/AEROMIT_CADS/README.md

 #Contents
 This repository includes :

-#1.
-VTOL UAV Design - A concept design rotating front propellers capable of vertical take off and landing
+1. VTOL UAV Design - A concept design rotating front propellers capable of vertical take off and landing
-#2.
-Ducted fan Design - A blended wing body incorporated with a ducted fan system designed for quite and smooth operations
+2. Ducted fan Design - A blended wing body incorporated with a ducted fan system designed for quite and smooth operations
-#3.
-Circuit Assembly - A detailed circuit layout to showcase my modelling proficiency
+3. Circuit Assembly - A detailed circuit layout to showcase my modelling proficiency
-#4.
+4. CFD Simulation - A CFD simulation and analysis of a concept design for research purposes
+5. FEA Analysis -

 #Software Used
-#1.
-SolidWorks
+1. SolidWorks
-#2.
-Ansys (for structural and CFD Analysis)
+2. Ansys (for structural and CFD Analysis)

 #How to View the Models
-#1.
-Download the .STEP and
+1. Download the .SLDPRT and .SLDASM files
-#2.
-Open them in SolidWorks
+2. Open them in SolidWorks
-#3.
-For FEA simulations, open ANSYS Workbench and load the .ANSYS files
+3. For FEA simulations, open ANSYS Workbench and load the .ANSYS files
-34. Navigate to the Solution module to review results
+4. Navigate to the Solution module to review results
 #5.
 If you don’t have ANSYS, check screenshots for key findings.